IbrahimAli31/fitness-nurture/README.md

  - As a returning visitor,I would like to have a look at the excersises and instructions on it
  - As a returning visitor I would like to know more about the Classes on offer.

-### Frequent Visitor Goals

-- As a frequenent visior i would like to know if they have a loyalty points service
-- As a frequenent visior i would like to know if there is a way i could become a Yoga teacher
- - As a frequenent visior

 ### Site Owner Goals